 Designed to meet the needs of current practitioners, the MAT Program offers a flexible schedule and a practical focus on the student.
-The MAT Program incorporates online learning components to eliminate time and space barriers.
-By completing coursework, the educator offers scholarly leadership that influences the future of education in Northwest Indiana and Illinois.
+By completing coursework, the educator offers scholarly leadership that influences the future of education in Indiana.

 Transition to Teaching Program